deanapeterson/midi-sequencer/README.md

   - Options Include: using the AudioApi, requestAnimationFrame, and other.
 Research needed.
 - Build additional features
   - Drag to change note length
+    - Place note element item on the grid, absolute position
   - Randomization of selected notes.
 (Like Stochas)
   - Persist prefered ports
   - local storage of current sequence data